 Thrust is really crucial.
-If you're competing or simply getting the most of your current bodyboarding level, you should know when that is a "go" wave.
-Whether it's a small or big wave, if you decide it's a good one, you must not lose it.
+Whether you're competing or simply getting the most of your bodyboard, you should know when that is a "go" wave.
+It doesn't matter if the wave is small or big; if you decide it's a good one, you must not lose it.

 Legs are for bodyboarders what arms are for stand-up surfers.
 Therefore, thrust plays a vital role in catching a wave.
 Correctly designed fins get the most out of the power of your legs and throw you into the selected wave easily.
 There are asymmetric and symmetric fins.

-Durability is also a key factor.
+Durability is also a major factor.
 It's important that a $60 or €50 investment will be enjoyed for, at least, three, four or five years.
-Fin durability also means that you're not going to get yourself caught inside, in front of a 10ft set of waves just because one of your fins is totally ripped.
+Fin durability also means that you're not going to get yourself caught inside in front of a 10-foot wave set just because one of your fins is totally ripped.

-All bodyboarders know the difference between a comfortable pair of fins and a painful one.
-When you're riding waves for hours in consecutive days, fins must be an extension of your legs rather than a hard piece of PVC or plastic attached to your feet.
+All bodyboarders understand the difference between a comfortable pair of fins and a painful model.
+When you're riding waves for several hours or days straight, fins must be an extension of your legs rather than a hard piece of PVC or plastic attached to your feet.

 Stiffness is the sum of thrust, durability and comfort.
-Some riders prefer flexible materials and others like harder fins that respond more quickly.
-There are several historical brands producing top quality bodyboarding fins and there are cheap bodyboarding fins, too.
+Some riders prefer flexible materials; others like harder fins that respond more quickly.
+There are several historical brands producing top quality bodyboarding fins, and there are cheap bodyboarding fins, too.

-This bodyboard fin review has been updated on the 28th February 2014.
+The bodyboard fin review has been updated on February 16, 2017.